- Career + Alumni

 Stuart Saunders is an orthopedic surgery resident at Wake Forest Baptist Medical Center in Winston-Salem, North Carolina.
 Dr. Saunders has written many abstracts, reports, and articles that have been published in The American Surgeon, the American Journal of Physiology: Heart and Circulatory Physiology, and the Annals of Thoracic Surgery.
 Dr. Saunders earned his Bachelor of Business Administration in 2004 from the University of Mississippi and his Doctor of Medicine in 2010 from the Medical University of South Carolina (MUSC).
 Dr. Saunders previously was a research specialist at MUSC in the department of cardiothoracic surgical research.
 His extensive volunteer service includes the Children’s Home of North Carolina, the Charleston Miracle League, Special Olympics, Habitat for Humanity, and sports medicine for high school football teams.

-André Leon Talley is the international editor-at-large of Numéro Russia.
+André Leon Talley is the Artistic Director at Zappos Couture.
 Dr. Talley joined Vogue magazine in 1983 and now serves as a contributing editor.
 With a master's degree in French studies, he forged a career in the world of high style.
 He has worked closely with some of the most celebrated names in fashion, Hollywood and the arts.
 The André Leon Talley Lifetime Achievement Award is given annually to luminaries of the fashion world at the annual SCAD fashion show, and, in 2008, Dr. Talley was awarded an honorary doctorate from SCAD.
 Dr. Talley resides in New York and is an active member of his community and church.